Biological organisation as closure of constraints

 In a general sense, processes refer to the whole set of changes (typically physical processes, chemical reactions, etc.) that occur in biological systems and involve the alteration, consumption, production and/or constitution of relevant entities.
 Constraints, on the other hand, refer to entities which, while acting upon these processes, can be said from the appropriate viewpoint to remain unaffected by them.
 A given theoretical entity, as we will see, cannot be qualified as a constraint per se, but only in relation to a specific process and the relevant time scale at which this process occurs.
 This context- and scale-dependence is, in our view, a general feature of constraints.
 In this section, we suggest defining constraints as entities which exhibit a symmetry with respect to a process (or a set of processes) that they help stabilise.
 More formally:

-The situations AB and ACBC (i.e. AB under the influence of C ) are not, as far as B is concerned, symmetric at a time scale τ.
+and (i.e. under the influence of ) are not, as far as is concerned, symmetric at a time scale .Note

-Note CAB those aspects of C which play a role in the above asymmetry between AB and ACBC at time scale τ.
+those aspects of which play a role in the above asymmetry between and at time scale . - II/

-A temporal symmetry is associated with all aspects of CAB with respect to the process ACBC , at time scale τ.
+- A temporal symmetry is associated with all aspects of

 Let us now discuss each of these conditions, and the motivation behind them.
 We will refer to two concrete examples: the action of the vascular system on the flow of oxygen, and that of an enzyme on a chemical reaction.

-A constraint, while it changes the way in which a process behaves, is not altered by (i.e. is conserved through) that process at the scale at which the latter takes place.
-The second condition captures this property by stating that C or, more precisely, those aspects CAB by virtue of which the constraint exerts the causal action[10] exhibits a symmetry with respect to the process involving A, B and C.
+- A constraint, while it changes the way in which a process behaves, is not altered by (i.e. is conserved through) that process at the scale at which the latter takes place.
+The second condition captures this property by stating that

 Since they meet the two conditions, both the vascular system (with respect to oxygen transport) and enzymes (with respect to the catalysed reaction) can be considered constraints within the organism.